 I hope these guidelines will certainly help you execute a successful user acceptance plan by overcoming various challenges.
-Proper planning, communication, execution and motivated team are the keys to successful user acceptance testing.
+Proper planning, communication, execution, and motivated team are the keys to successful user acceptance testing.

-#2.
-This testing is about the entity that is the primary element in the business.
+#2) This testing is about the entity that is the primary element in the business.

 The decision would be either to:

-- Push the go-live date, fix the issue first and then move on
+- Push the go-live date, fix the issue first and then move on.

-- Leave the bug as is
+- Leave the bug as it is.

-- Consider it as a part of change request for future releases
+- Consider it as a part of change request for future releases.

 - Alpha testing is when UAT is carried out in the software builder’s environment and is more significant in the context of commercial off the shelf software.